-Matthew Agnew, James and Joe Dunleavy are the other Ulster players in the starting team while Aaron Hall is the sole Ulster representative on the bench.
+Matthew Agnew, James Hume and Joe Dunleavy are the other Ulster players in the starting team while Aaron Hall starts from the bench.

 Prior to Ireland’s match against France on Wednesday, South Africa kicked off their campaign against Georgia.
 South African out half, Damian Willemse favoured a running game and took advantage of a Georgian rush defence.
 Willemse’s talent has seen him tipped for stardom especially after making his debut for the Stormers, aged just 18.
-While the Babyboks liked to get the ball into the wide channels early, they did seem vulnerable when Georgia did the same – Sandro Svanidze made an incisive break down the right wing and the move culminated in Lasha Lomidze gathering a grubber kick from Tedo Abzhandadze to score.
+While the Babyboks liked to get the ball into the wide channels early, they did seem vulnerable when Georgia did the same.

 Ireland’s forwards impressed on Wednesday and their maul was a dangerous attacking outlet.
 I don’t think they will get as much joy from it out of the South Africans but I do think Ireland have the ability to make line breaks out wide.

 The FRU predicts: A must win game for Ireland against opposition who will be expected to head into a final round shoot out against France for first place in the pool.
 I’m sure it will be a similarly tight game as round one, but I am tipping South Africa by a couple of points.

 |Wandisile Simelane||13||Tommy O’Brien|

 |Zak Burger||9||Jonny Stewart|